amplitude/amplitude-docs/content/collections/event-segmentation/en/event-segmentation-in-line-events.md

 2. Next, click *Add event inline* to add a custom event.
 Add any number of custom events.

   {{partial:admonition type='note'}}
-  The in-line event that you create is relevant to that specific chart and isn't be accessible anywhere else unless you save it as a custom event.
+  The in-line event that you create is relevant to that specific chart and isn't accessible anywhere else unless you save it as a custom event.
   {{/partial:admonition}}

 3. If desired, hover on the event and click *Filter* to add event properties.
 Add as many filter properties as needed for each in-line event.